slabbi/Z80-CPU-Tester/SOFTWARE/Z80 CPU Tester 1.1/README.md

 Version 1.1

-Requires hardware v1 with 32kb EPROM/EEPROM and 32kb SRAM
+This firmware requires hardware v1 with 32kb EPROM/EEPROM and 32kb SRAM.

-Software:
+Software features:
 - CPU identification
-- tests a few commands (these tests are not really thorough and well thought out and should only be considered as proof of concept)
+- tests the functionality of a few commands (these tests are not really thorough and well thought out and should only be considered as proof of concept) and executes some more complex routines

-**Display of test results:**
+##Display of test results

 **Port B:**